 Are there different kinds of condoms?

-Yes; condoms come in different sizes, styles, and shapes, and have different features (such as flavors).
-Condoms can be made out of latex, polyurethane, or lambskin (also called natural).
+Yes; condoms come in different sizes, styles, and shapes.
+Condoms can be made out of latex, polyurethane, or “lambskin” (also called natural).
 Condoms may be lubricated or unlubricated.
 Some condoms used to contain spermicides (chemicals to kill sperm), but most don’t.
 It’s best to use condoms without spermicide.

 Where can I get condoms?

 Does it matter which type of condom I use?

-How effective is the male condom against pregnancy?
+How effective is the external (male) condom against pregnancy?

-If a male condom is used correctly, every time you have vaginal sex (vagina-penis sex) it is 98% effective in preventing a pregnancy.
-This means that if 100 sexual couples have vaginal sex and use the male condom perfectly, all the time, 2 couples will become pregnant in a year.
+If used perfectly the external (male) condom is 98% effective in preventing pregnancy.
+This means that if 100 people with uteri have vagina-penile sex while using an external condom, 2 will become pregnant in a year.